department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 - Call <a href="tel:+1-800-827-1000">800-827-1000</a> or TTY <a href="tel:+18008778339">800-877-8339</a>, **or**
 - [Go to your nearest VA regional benefit office](/find-locations/), **or**
 - [Get help from a trained professional trusted to help with VA-related claims](/disability/get-help-filing-claim/)

-## Get more information
-Want to find out if the ship you were on had contact with Agent Orange?<br>
-<a href="/shiplist-agent-orange.pdf">See the list of ships that had contact with Agent Orange (PDF)</a>